novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-128.md

 That evening.

-As soon as she arrived, Kim Ah-young moved to a hotel in Tokyo for business cooperation, while Lee Hyun-woo and his subordinates checked various things for their meeting with Sohn Jung-ui the next day.
+As soon as she arrived, Kim Ah-young moved to a hotel in Tokyo for business cooperation, while Lee Hyun-woo and his subordinates checked various things for their meeting with Son Jung-yi the next day.

 When Kim Ah-young returned, it was nine o'clock at night.